Epistemic Parity: Reproducibility as an Evaluation Metric for Differential Privacy

 \section{Benchmark Construction}

 We used a standardized approach for study and paper selection.
 Each study, which has an associated dataset, was selected for broad impact (at least 100 papers).
 For each selected study, we limited our publication search to the past five years, to ensure a focus on modern methods of analysis.
 Within that five year window, there might still be 10s or 100s of data related publications.
 We sought papers that meet all of the following criteria: (1) Are publicly available (so that we could report on their results without violating any permissions); (2) Use a publicly available portion of the study dataset (so that we were not trying to replicate analyses conducted on private data using a public subsample); (3) Are published in peer-reviewed publications, with a preferences given to high-impact journals; (4) Are cited (for papers that are at least two years old); and (5) Are of a reasonable length (page count $< 30$).
-We describe selected studies and papers below, see Appendix~\ref{app:benchmark} for details.
+We describe selected studies and papers below, see our public repository, available at \href{https://github.com/DataResponsibly/SynRD}{https://github.com/DataResponsibly/SynRD}, for details.